 U.N. aid chief Amos in Syria to press for access

-A U.N. spokesman said Amos would "look at the situation on the ground and discuss with the government and humanitarian partners how to scale up the response in Syria."
+"She's there to express her grave, grave concern over the situation," Laerke told a news briefing.
+"She will look at the situation on the ground and discuss with the government and humanitarian partners how to scale up the response in Syria."

 Amos will address ways of increasing emergency aid to civilians, but fighting must ebb before there is any real hope of gaining access to hot spots, diplomats say.